DanySK/publish-on-central/README.md

     repository("https://maven.pkg.github.com/OWNER/REPOSITORY", "GitHub") {
         user = System.getenv("GITHUB_USERNAME")
         password = System.getenv("GITHUB_TOKEN")
     }
     /*
+     * A simplified handler is available for publishing on the Snapshots repository of Maven Central */ if (project.version.endsWith("-SNAPSHOT")) { // Avoid stable versions being pushed there... mavenCentralSnapshotRepository() // Imports user and password from the configuration for Maven Central
+        // mavenCentralSnapshotRepository() {
+        //     ...but they can be customized as per any other repository
+        // }
+    }
+    /*
      * You may also want to configure publications created by other plugins